 Deep reflection on what things make me happy (and for which I can legally charge) seem to revolve around celebrating queerness and encouraging self-expression.
 I’ve touched on these things through The Digital Gryphon’s Publishing Division.
 Also, I’m ordained and licensed to wed folks here in Ohio.
 The first two enterprises do engage me more than any of my previous employment- but the latter fact resonates at a very deep level.

 As I wrote here when ‘coming out’ as a spiritual queer person, “(m)any queer folk reject any organi- er institutional religious tradition.
 Between the far-too-common rejection (if not outright hatred) queer folk experience in such places, and a sense that no gawd worthy of worship would permit such atrocities to stand, why should we even try to participate in such groups?”
 This is not to deny that there are openly queer followers of most mainline faith traditions- many with organizations such as Dignity (RCC) and Integrity (Anglican).

 For those of us who reject archaic and dogmatic spiritual organizations, but believe there is something- something more than our modern scientific world view can ever explain, I founded Rubber Chicken Ministries with the following Statement of Faith:

 We recognize gods as allegorical; representations of a spiritual reality that is neither quantifiable by, nor reducible to, a modern scientific approach.

-So here’s the crux of the matter- to pursue my calling and maintain my outreach through RCM I need to increase my knowledge in certain areas.
+So here’s the crux of the matter- to pursue my calling and maintain my outreach through SF.CA I need to increase my knowledge in certain areas.
 Should the spirit move you, please visit this page for information on how to donate, or purchase some of my photography and design work that will fund my studies and Ministry.